Premik/blender_rhubarb_lipsync_ng/dev.md

 * autoload - complete type-hints
 * Capture panel, optimize, store pref, props etc. directy on the self (same like self.ctx)
 * Register some startup handler to call CueMappingList.buildItems.
 Can't be lazily done from since prop's are not allowed to be changed from the draw method
+* Verify the Dialog file is working
+* copy+paste cue-list, so can be translated to another object
+* Add "null" cue type to indicate un-detected cues?

+## Action selector
+- only from the selected object?
+- asset/nonasset
+- shapekey/action
+- armature actions only?
+- match by name sub-string/regexp
+- match by action group?

 ## Check
 https://github.com/Hunanbean/Papagayo-NGLipsyncImporterForBlender